polymath713/Voronstuff/README.md

 Auto-z.                                                 keeping it until eddy probes can nozzle offset z

+BTT sb2209 2040  Canbus

+Eddy Duo probe

+Tradrack MMU     from trianglelabs

+EREC filament tip cutter to be installed on the Tradrack

+Filamentalist buffering system (100mm)

 Planned features:

-BTT sb2209 2040  Canbus                                    *planned*

 Blobifier with mechanical kicker and chute                 *being designed*

-Eddy Duo probe                                             *Planned*

-Tradrack MMU     from trianglelabs                         *planned*

-Filamentalist buffering system (100mm)                     *underway*

-EREC filament tip cutter to be installed on the Tradrack   *Planned*